Willie Mays: New York Mets (1972–1973)

 On May 11, 1972, Mays was traded to the New York Mets for pitcher Charlie Williams and an undisclosed amount rumored to be $100,000.
 The Mets agreed to keep his salary at $165,000 a year for 1972 and 1973, promising to pay Mays $50,000 a year for 10 years after he retired.

-Mays had remained popular in New York, and owner Joan Payson had long wanted to bring him back to his major league roots.
+Mays had remained popular in New York, and owner Joan Payson had long wanted to bring him back to his baseball roots.
 In his Mets debut against the Giants on May 14, Mays put New York ahead to stay with a fifth-inning home run, receiving ecstatic applause from the fans at Shea Stadium.
 Mays appeared in 69 games for the Mets in 1972, batting .267 with eight home runs and 19 RBI.

 In 1973, Mays showed up a day late to spring training, then left in the middle of it without notifying manager Yogi Berra beforehand.
 He was fined $1,000 upon returning; a sportswriter joked half the fine was for leaving, half was for returning.
 Things did not improve as the season began; Mays spent time on the disabled list early in the year and left the park before a game when he found out Berra had not put his name in the starting lineup.
 His speed and powerful arm in the outfield, assets throughout his career, were diminished in 1973, and he only made the All-Star team because of a special intervention by NL President Chub Feeney.
 However, the Mets won the NL East.